Kamisato007/BIOSTAT620Porject1/README.md

 In the All.R file, it contains all the codes in our group, including combining all the data to perform linear regression.

-The result for running linear regression from summary statistics is the same as the result  from all data
+The results for running linear regression from summary statistics are the same as the results for running from combined data.